SleeperShark/ReaderLand/README.md

 ![newsfeed](https://user-images.githubusercontent.com/88277367/170694192-2e4d1a98-55a9-428b-919a-672ab39cb0d9.jpg)

-In newsfeed generation, the server will filter articles written by the user's followers or matching the user's subscription, then sort articles by a preference weight derived from this EdgeRank-like weight algorithm.
+In newsfeed generation, the server will filter articles written by the user's followers or matching the user's subscription, then sort articles by a preference weight derived from this EdgeRank-like weight algorithm and store it in Redis.

 The algorithm is composed of 3 parameters: